SiarkowyMods/sDKP/USAGE.md

 A few settings of sDKP can be adjusted with option management commands.

-* `/sdkp option binding off|on`
-  — Toggles creating character aliases through `?bind` command.
+* `/sdkp option binding off|on` — Toggles creating character aliases through `?bind` command.
+On by default.

-  > If the option is enabled, out of the guild characters that are with you
+  > If the option is enabled, out of guild characters that are with you
   > in the raid group can bind themselves to their main character to get DKP.
   >
   > By sending the `?bind <main> <net_dkp>` whisper, the sender will be marked
   > as an alt of his main if the net DKP amount matches the actual value.

 * `/sdkp option dkpformat <format>` — Sets DKP format for officer notes.

-  This decides what goes between curly braces in officer notes.
-By default, sDKP uses QDKP compatible format of `Net:%n Tot:%t Hrs:%h`.
-As you can see, there are some special placeholders for player data.
+  > This decides what goes between curly braces in officer notes.
+By default,
+  > sDKP uses QDKP compatible format of `Net:%n Tot:%t Hrs:%h`.
+As you can see,
+  > there are some special placeholders for player data.
 These are:
-  * `%n` for netto DKP,
+  > * `%n` for netto DKP,
-  * `%t` for total DKP,
+  > * `%t` for total DKP,
-  * `%h` for hour counter,
+  > * `%h` for hour counter,
-  * `%d` for current day,
+  > * `%d` for current day,
-  * `%m` for current month,
+  > * `%m` for current month,
-  so that `%d.%m` produces a standard date.
+  > so that `%d.%m` produces a standard date.

-* `/sdkp option ignoreginfo off|on`
-  — Toggles ignoring of guild info DKP note format.
+* `/sdkp option ignoreginfo off|on` — Toggles ignoring of guild info DKP note format.
+Off by default.

   > You may specify the DKP note format for sDKP in guild info message so that
   > all officers share the same format.
 Just use the following string: